Andaman tour packages

 Things you must know to plan your Andaman tour packages

-Andaman islands have recently pop up in the map of every tourists and travel agents as the favourite tourist spot in India.
-Specially after the violence in Kashmir and the frequesnt natural calamities in North India, Andaman tour packages are the most sorted after tour packages.
+Andaman islands have recently popped up on the map of every tourist and travel agent as the favorite tourist spot in India.
+Especially after the violence in Kashmir and the frequent natural calamities in North India, Andaman tour packages are the most sorted after tour packages.

-Andaman islands are situated 1200 kms from mainland India and are seperated by the Indian Ocean.
-Ships and flights are the main modes of communication between what we call mainland India and these islands.
-Needless to mention materials and commodities get transported via cargo ships and are priced double here, so are the services.
+Andaman islands are situated 1200 km from mainland India and are separated by the Indian Ocean.
+Ships and flights are the main modes of conveyance between what we call mainland India and these islands.
+Needless to mention materials and commodities get transported via cargo ships and are priced double here, and so are the services.

 You need to decide on three major aspects of your tour.
-Duration, Sightseeing and Budget.
+Duration, Sightseeing, and Budget.
 Balancing all these three is the key to an amazing Andaman tour package.
-Duration of your holiday is upto you and may be your boss.
+The duration of your holiday is up to you and maybe your boss.
 Once you decide on the number of days, fix your budget.
-We will help you decide the sightseeing and island trips as per your choice.
+We will help you decide on the sightseeing and island trips as per your choice.
 Andaman has a lot to offer, you must have the time and interest.

 How much shall I spend on hotels and tours?

-No comparisons please.
-Sydney, Bangkok, Malayasia and for that matter Goa has far better infrastructure than Andamans.
-The hotels here are costly (I explained the reason above), Food is expensive and there is no night life.
-No it is not Bangkok or Goa.
+No comparisons, please.
+Sydney, Bangkok, Malaysia, and for that matter Goa has far better infrastructure than Andamans.
+The hotels here are costly (I explained the reason above), the Food is expensive and there is no nightlife.
+No, it is not Bangkok or Goa.

-Rich coral reefs and colourful fishes in their natural habitat.
+Rich coral reefs and colorful fishes in their natural habitat.

-A flash back into the hgistory of India's freedom struggle.
+A flashback into the history of India's freedom struggle.

-Adventure activities like Scuba Diving, Sea Walk (Only of its kind activity available only in Andaman) and Sports fishing.
+Adventure activities like Scuba Diving, Sea walking (The only of its kind of activity available only in Andaman), and Sports fishing.

 India's only active volcano which has erupted for the first time after 1991.